duration

 of DV is always zero.
 DV represents a length of time split

-accross different fixed-length elapsed time units.
+across different fixed-length elapsed time units.
+The number of rows in

 [Y, MO, D, h, mi, s] = datevec